NoteDance/Note-documentation/README.md

 This module implements a 1D zero-padding layer, which can add zeros at the beginning and end of a 1D input tensor (e.g. temporal sequence).
 The usage of this module is as follows:

 - First, create an instance of the zeropadding1d class, and optionally specify the input size and the padding size.
 If the input size is given, the output size will be the same as the input size.
 If the padding size is given, it can be either an integer or a tuple of two integers.
 If it is an integer, it will use the same padding for both sides.
 If it is a tuple of two integers, it will use the first integer for the left padding and the second integer for the right padding.
-- Second, call the output method of the instance, and pass the input tensor as the data argument.
+- Second, pass the input tensor as the data argument.
 You can also specify a different padding size for this method, which will override the padding size given in the constructor.
-- The output method will return a tensor of shape [batch_size, length + padding, channels], which is the 1D zero-padded output.
+- Last, return a tensor of shape [batch_size, length + padding, channels], which is the 1D zero-padded output.

 For example: